openeuropa/documentation/docs/development/development-workflow.md

 ## Lifecycle of proposed issues

 All contributed issues, both bug reports and feature requests, are handled as GitHub issues.
-This allows contributing users to follow up on the progress without the need to access DIGIT's internal ticketing system.
+This allows external contributors to follow up on the progress without the need to access DIGIT's internal ticketing system.

 Contributed issues are regularly examined by the maintainers of the repository they were created in.
 Maintainers are able to decide whether the contributed issue has value or not, in which case it will be duplicated into an internal ticket